ROSARIA V. MUNSON, J. Archer and Helen C. Turner Professor

 All honors majors and minors will select one paper from each seminar to be sent to the external examiner for that seminar.
 The student is free to submit the paper with minor or major revisions or no revisions at all.
 4,000 words is the senior honors limit set by the college.
 Majors will, therefore, submit three such papers, and minors will submit one.
 Senior Honors Study is not required for students whose Honors preparation is a course with an attachment.
 The portfolio sent to external examiners will contain the seminar papers, together with syllabi and related materials, if any, from the instructors.
 A combination of (three-hour) written and (one-hour) oral exams will be the mode of external assessment for seminars.
 For course-plus-attachment, examiners will receive the course syllabus and the written product of the attachment.
 The exam will be just an oral assessment.

 The department will grant one credit (only) for one or more grades of 5 on the Latin AP, or the IB equivalent.
 This credit may be counted toward the major or minor in Latin or CLST.

 A semester of off-campus study is usually possible for majors in classics.
-The department is a member of the Intercollegiate Center for Classical Studies in Rome, and encourages students in their junior year to participate, preferably in the fall semester.
-The ICCS program offers traditional courses in Greek, Latin, Italian and renaissance and baroque art history, and a required two-credit course based on first-hand exposure to the archaeological and artistic monuments of the ancient world to be found in Rome, the Bay of Naples, and Sicily.
+The department is a member of the Intercollegiate Center for Classical Studies in Rome, and encourages interested students to participate, preferably in the fall semester of their junior year.
+The ICCS program offers traditional courses in Greek, Latin, Italian, Renaissance and Baroque art history, and a required two-credit course based on first-hand exposure to the archaeological and artistic monuments of the ancient world to be found in Rome, the Bay of Naples, and Sicily.